maxjerdee/pairwise-ranking/README.md

 ```
 Note that this is not `import pairwise-ranking`.

-Files can be in a .gml network format, or read as a .txt format of either a list of matches or of an adjacency matrix of head-to-head records.
-See the `/data` directory for examples.
+Files can be in a .gml network format, or read from a .txt file of a list of matches or one of an adjacency matrix of head-to-head records.
+See the `/data` directory for examples of properly formatted data.

-After loading a match_list from a data set, the package may be used to rank participants, make predictions, and compute depth and luck.
+Once a match_list has been loaded from a data set, the package may be used to rank participants, make predictions, and compute the depth and luck:
 ```python
 # Load data set
 match_list = ranking.read_match_list("data/gml_files/dogs.gml")